mattdonnelly/Swifter/README.md

 ### Swift 3

-There is a [swift-3 branch](/mattdonnelly/Swifter/tree/swift-3) of Swifter available for those using Xcode 8, and Swift 3.0
+For those using Xcode 8 and Swift 3, there is a [swift-3 branch](/mattdonnelly/Swifter/tree/swift-3) of Swifter available.
+It will be merged to master once Swift 3 exits beta later this year.

 ###Usage